McCormick County DUI Court Process

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence such as:
+- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence of your blood alcohol content (BAC) exceeding the legal limit of 0.08%, impaired driving behavior, and witness testimony.

 Penalties for DUI in McCormick County, SC